Lockheed L-1011 TriStar: Reversers and nozzle

+The RB211 has thrust reverse using the bypass air from the fan.
+Reverse is selected when the engine is at idle.
+An escape path for the air is opened up around the nacelle and blocker doors close off the duct just behind.
+The air passes through a grid of turning vanes which send the air in a forward direction for reverse thrust.

-During development the RB211 engines on the L-1011 had thrust-spoilers – target-type hot-stream reverse buckets – alongside the cold-bypass reversers.
-Despite capturing 25% of the total engine thrust, aerodynamic interference with the flaps diminished the braking effect of the flaps, so the thrust-spoilers were removed; instead an 11-degree afterbody was installed, which improved the specific range by 1.5%.
+Initially the RB211 design also had thrust reversal for the core exhaust.
+Aerodynamic interference with the flaps diminished the braking effect from the flaps, so the core flow reverser was deleted; in its place an 11-degree afterbody was incorporated, which improved the specific range by 1.5%.
 Further improvements led to a 15-degree afterbody, enabling the L-1011 "to beat its predicted specific air range at 0.85 Mach by between 3.5 and 5.5 percent, the exact figure depending on cruise weight."

 All-flying tail

-Instead of the trimmable horizontal stabilizer (THS) found on the jetliners of its day and through the 2010s, the L-1011 incorporated an all-flying tail – a stabilator.
+Instead of the trimmable horizontal stabilizer (THS) found on most jetliners of its time, the L-1011 incorporated an all-flying tail – a stabilator.
 The aft portion had a geared (anti-servo) elevator that was linked to and moved with the stabilator, changing the stabilator's camber and improving the overall control surface effectiveness.
 Lockheed's main drive away from a THS was "[eliminating] mis-trim and runaway trim problems that have contributed to a number of accidents in the past."
 The fact that the elevators are not moved directly led to the failure in recognizing the jamming (trailing edge up) of the left elevator aboard Delta Air Lines Flight 1080 in 1977.